ni/measurement-plugin-python/README.md

 ## Examples

-The `examples` directory contains the below list of python measurement example projects:
+The `examples` directory contains the below list of Python measurement example projects:

-1. **Sample measurement**: Sample Measurement is a simple python-based example that has configurations defined for all supported data types.
+1. **Sample measurement**: Sample Measurement is a simple Python-based example that has configurations defined for all supported data types.
 The measurement logic simply assigns the configuration values to respective output values.
-2. **DC Measurements**: Simple python measurement example that interacts with DCPower 4145 Instrument.
+2. **DC Measurements**: Simple Python measurement example that interacts with DCPower 4145 Instrument.
     1. DC Measurement with Measurement UI
     2. DC Measurement with LabVIEW UI

 ### Setting Up the Example Measurements

-The example measurements shared are *poetry-based* projects.
+The example measurements shared are *Poetry-based* projects.
 Follow the below steps to  for setting up the example measurement:

-1. Install `poetry`.
-Refer to <https://python-poetry.org/docs/#installation> for information on installing poetry.
+1. Install Poetry.
+Refer to <https://python-poetry.org/docs/#installation> for information on installing Poetry.

 2. Open a command prompt, and change the working directory to the directory of the example measurement you want to work with.